 A study was conducted several years back in North Carolina that revealed lower back pain to be an increasing problem.
 Researchers discovered that in a 14-year period, the prevalence of back pain that proved to be impairing and chronic rose from just 3.9% to a shocking 10.2%.
 Race, gender, and age were non-factors as the increase was seen in all demographics.
 Also, the study revealed that in the previous year the number of people who sought help for back pain increased from 73.1% to 84.0%.

-Two things that researchers also noted in contention with lower back pain were that people frequently miss work due to chronic pain and that the cost of care for lower back pain is rising.
+Two things that researchers also noted in contention with lower back pain were that people frequently miss work due to chronic pain and that the cost of care for it is rising.
 These factors are both concerning.
 If you suffer from lower back pain, is there an affordable way to find relief and get back to work?